 In 2001, Williams began a four-year stint as the receivers coach for San Jose State under head coach Fitz Hill, where he tutored four Spartans, who ranked among the SJSU record books for most career receiving yards.
 Under Williams' tutelage, Edell Shepherd set the Spartan's single season record for receiving yards (1,500) and touchdowns (14), both in 2001.

 Williams served as the receivers coach at Solano College in 2000.

 As a collegian, Williams was a talented receiver at San Diego State from 1991-1993 and he also competed for the Aztecs' track and field team.
 He was a part of the Aztecs Freedom Bowl team in 1991.

 Following his collegiate career, Williams signed a free agent contract with the Washington Redskins and later played professionally in both the World League of American Football and for the Saskatchewan Roughriders in the Canadian Football League.

 A native of Lima, Ohio, Williams earned his bachelor's degree in public administration from San Diego State in 1996.

-Williams and his wife, Ayana, have two children, including a son: Keyan (16) and a daughter: Kaya (10).
+Williams and his wife, Ayana, have two children, including a son: Keyan (17), who is a freshman at Fresno State, and a daughter: Kaya (11).